nada0038/Best-Buy/README.md

    git push origin main
    ```
 3. Go to the repository's **Actions** tab on GitHub
-4. Watch the workflow build and push the Docker image
+4. Watch the workflow build and deploy the service
-5. Verify the new image on Docker Hub
+5. Verify the deployment in your Kubernetes cluster

 ---